Australian rules football: Ball movement

-An Australian rules football may only be propelled forward in a select few ways as defined by the Laws of Australian Football, published by the AFL.
-The ball can be propelled in any direction by way of a kick or a clenched fist (called a handball)—deemed a correct disposal.
+A football may only be propelled forward in a select few ways as defined by the Laws of Australian Football, published by the AFL.
+The ball can be propelled in any direction by way of a kick or a clenched fist (called the handball or handpass)—deemed a correct disposal.
 Failure to dispose of the ball in one of these two methods will result in a free kick to the opposing team.
 If the ball is not currently in a player's possession, it can be moved legally through the usage of other means, such as punching.
 While in possession of the ball, players may run with the ball, but are required to either bounce or touch the ball on the ground at least once every 15 m.